AdnanSamii/DevOps-Practice/README.md

 # DevOps-Practice
-This repository is for Practice only
+This repository is for Practice only.
+Read this repository.